Rise to Success: Career Highlights of Bernadette Peters

 In June 2009, Bernadette Peters' appearance at the Adelaide Cabaret Festival was filmed and broadcast in Australia.

-On November 9, 2009, Bernadette Peters held a concert, "A Special Concert for Broadway Barks Because Broadway Cares", at the Minskoff Theatre in New York City.
-The concert benefited both Broadway Barks and Broadway Cares/Equity Fights AIDS, raising an estimated $615,000 for the two charities.
+On November 9, 2009, Bernadette Peters held a concert, "A Special Concert for Broadway Barks Because Broadway Cares", at the Minskoff Theatre in New York City as a benefit for both Broadway Barks and Broadway Cares/Equity Fights AIDS, raising an estimated $615,000.

 2009: Adelaide Cabaret Festival Headliner

 In 2009, Bernadette Peters headlined the Adelaide Cabaret Festival in Adelaide, Australia.
-The Sunday Mail noted her youthful verve, vigor, and voice.
+The Sunday Mail noted that Peters showed "the verve, vigour and voice of someone half her age."

-2009: Benefit Performance on Seabourn Odyssey and Thousand Oaks Gala
+2009: Benefit performance on Seabourn Odyssey and Anniversary Gala Headliner

-In 2009, Bernadette Peters performed on an overnight cruise on the Seabourn Odyssey for the Adrienne Arsht Center benefit in Miami.
-On November 21, 2009, she headlined The Alliance of The Arts Black Tie Anniversary Gala at Thousand Oaks Civic Arts Plaza in Thousand Oaks, California, after having helped celebrate the opening of the Arts Plaza fifteen years prior.
+In 2009, Bernadette Peters performed on the Seabourn Odyssey for a benefit for the Adrienne Arsht Center for the Performing Arts in Miami.
+On November 21, 2009, she headlined The Alliance of The Arts Black Tie Anniversary Gala in Thousand Oaks, California.

-On February 8, 2010, Bernadette Peters honored Angela Lansbury at the annual Drama League of New York benefit by singing "Not While I'm Around".
+On February 8, 2010, Bernadette Peters honored Angela Lansbury at the annual Drama League of New York benefit, singing "Not While I'm Around".

-In April 2010, Bernadette Peters released her second children's book, Stella is a Star, published by Blue Apple Books.
-The book, accompanied by a CD with an original song, tells the story of a pit bull who learns to accept herself.
+In April 2010, Bernadette Peters released her second children's book, Stella is a Star, which includes a CD with an original song written and performed by her.

 Stella is a Star